meggsimum/masterportal-mirror/README.md

 # masterportalAPI

 The masterportalAPI is an API to include and show map-content on your webpage.
 It's based on OpenLayers and extended with functions to easily use configuration and infrastructure files from the masterportal, a feature-rich mapping app developed by geowerkstatt hamburg.
+It also provides the creation of a 3d map by using olcs and cesium.
 Check masterportal.org for further information.

 ## Usage

 Install the masterportalAPI in your project with ``npm install git+https://bitbucket.org/geowerkstatt-hamburg/masterportalapi.git``.
 The project does not have a default export, but various named exports.
 Generate and check the documentation as described below for details.

+If you want to create a 3d map, you have to provide the peer dependency cesium.

 By importing the project by module name like ``import ... from "masterportalAPI"``, most bundlers and bundler configurations will include the whole masterportalAPI.
 If you only need a subset of the provided functions and want to keep your build clean, directly import the needed functions like ``import {createMap} from "masterportalAPI/src/map.js``.